Energy is amazing – it powers everything and is around us all of the time!

 But how is electricity generated?

 One of the most common ways that electricity is created by us is by burning fossil fuels.
-In fact such fuels supply about 90% of the world’s energy.
+In 2010, this supplied 90% of the world’s energy!
 These are fuels that were formed over 300 million years ago – long before even dinosaurs were around!

 Fossil fuels were created from plants and animals who died and whose bodies were buried under layers of earth and decomposed, eventually turning into fossil fuel after millions and millions of years.